Simone Biles wins 6th all-around title at worlds to become most decorated gymnast in history

-ANTWERP, Belgium (AP) — After a two-year absence and less than three months into her return to competition, Simone Biles is back at the top of world gymnastics once again.
+ANTWERP, Belgium (AP) — Not even a slight stumble near the end could stop Simone Biles.
+Less than three months after returning to competition, the American superstar is back at the top of world gymnastics once again.

-The American superstar won the individual all-around title at the world championships for the sixth time on Friday to become the most decorated gymnast in history.
+Biles overcame a late blip in her floor routine after an otherwise dominant performance to win the individual all-around title at the world championships for the sixth time on Friday.
+That made her the most decorated gymnast in history, two years after she put her career on hold to focus on her mental health following the Tokyo Olympics.

+Even for someone who has now stood atop that world championship podium 21 times, that was enough to draw some tears during the medal ceremony in Antwerp — the Belgian city where Biles started her collection of titles a decade ago as a 16-year-old.

+“You guys are actually never going to believe me, but I’ve had something in my eye for like four hours today that I could not get out,” Biles said.
+“So whenever I was staring at the podium, if I look up, it really hits my eye.”

 It was Biles’ 27th world championship medal — and 21st gold.
 It came two days after the four-time Olympic gold medalist led the U.S women to a record seventh straight win in the team event.